shaynalee/belt-simulation/README.md

 Firstly, thank you, I had fun doing the exercise as it pushed me to consider various cases and actions when implementing this out.

-> [!IMPORTANT]
+## IMPORTANT NOTE
-> To run the application, use Python v3.10+ and run `python -m pip install -r requirements.txt`
+- To run the application, use Python v3.10+ and run `python -m pip install -r requirements.txt`.
+- You may run the simulation by entering `python -m belt_simulation` in the terminal.
+Although by default _tick_ has been set to 100 and _belt-length_ to 3, user may re-adjust these values via the terminal.
+E.g.: `python -m belt_simulator --ticks 100 --belt-length 3`.
-> All the tests are in `tests\` directory.
+- All the tests are in `tests\` directory.
 Run `pytest` to run the tests.
-> You may run the simulation by entering `python -m belt_simulation` in the terminal.
-Although by default _tick_ has been set to 100 and _belt-length_ to 3, user may re-adjust these values via teh terminal.
-E.g.: `python -m belt_simulator --ticks 100 --belt-length 3`.

 ## Functional and Non-Functional Requirements